codedmachine111/mem-post/README.md

-# mem-post
+# Stories
-A fullstack web application to post a memory.
+A fullstack web application to post a a picture that tells a story.